denlukia/plavna/apps/plavna/README.md

 Implementing a feature folders structure in your SvelteKit project requires 3 commitments:

-1. Acknowledge that this structure is a good fit for a project that is hendled by a solo designer-developer.
+1. Acknowledge that this structure is a good fit for a project that is handled by a solo designer-developer.
 There's no backend and frontend for them.
 There's no things outside of their scope.
 Everything they do, whether it is a DB functionality or a Like functionality — is just a feature towards a working product.

 2. To imagine any part of your project as something that could be mentioned in a Bento grid.
 The one shown not to the user.
 The one dedicated not to designer.
 The one dedicated not to developer.
 But the one shown to a similar solo designer-developer.
 This grid can have everything as a feature.
 Boom: we implemented image storage in project.
 Boom: we implemented Tags.
 Everything is a feature.